MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Color.md

 Switzerland has over 1,100 museums, making it one of countries with the highest number per capita, so there's no excuse not to find one that holds something of interest.

 ### Do a Puzzle
-You can still get some culture and have fun while
+You can still get some culture and have fun while remaining in your living room.
+There's really no better way to become familiar with a work of art than to do a puzzle.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjI2NzM2NDVdfQ==
+eyJoaXN0b3J5IjpbLTY1NzMwNjUzNV19
 -->